 For enhanced passenger comfort on long trips the Range Rover Sport’s middle row seats recline.
 The X5 M’s middle row seats don’t recline.

-The Range Rover Sport has a much larger cargo area than the X5 M 4dr Sport Utility with its rear seat up (27.7 vs. 22.9 cubic feet).
+The Range Rover Sport has a much larger cargo area with its rear seat up than the X5 M 4dr Sport Utility with its rear seat up (27.7 vs. 26.6 cubic feet).
+The Range Rover Sport has a much larger cargo area with its rear seat folded than the X5 M 4dr Sport Utility with its rear seat folded (62.2 vs. 59.7 cubic feet).

 The Range Rover Sport has a standard third row seat which folds flat into the floor.
 This completely clears a very large cargo area quickly.
 The X5 M doesn’t offer seats that fold into the floor.